Introduction to lens acronyms

 Different camera makers use different names to identify their optical image stabilization systems.

-Nikon and Canon are known for their lens based image stabilization systems while Sony and Olympus make systems that are sensor-shift type.
+Nikon and Canon are known for their lens-based image stabilization systems while Sony and Olympus make systems that are a sensor-shift type.
 There is a major technical difference between the two types of image stabilization, but they all essentially do the same thing.

 Different lens acronyms, describing the same thing: